 Your firm may experience issues with these files and locations.
 As a basic troubleshooting step, you can exclude some of these files and locations in your anti-virus, firewall, and/or spam filter.
 The files above are the most common locations to exclude, but there could be others depending on the anti-virus software your firm is using.
 These are not recommendations; the information is only provided for your convenience.
 You may not need to make exceptions for ALL of these files and locations.

-See our KB article on whitelisting NetDocuments.
+See our KB article on adding NetDocuments to inclusion list.